toptensoftware/flashy/flashy/README.md

 * `--cpuBoost:yes` - boost CPU even for < 1M baud uploads
 * `--cpuBoost:auto` - the default boost of > 1M baud upload.

+Note: since the bootloader runs before the MMU or caches are enabled, the device doesn't run as fast as usual.
+Boosting the CPU frequency is an easily reversible change that lets faster baud rates work.
+Enabling the MMU and caches is not desirable in this situation because it would leave the machine in a different operating environment to a normal "non-flashed" boot.

 ## Packet Size